-The Israel and Golda Koschitzky Centre for Jewish Studies at York University was established in 1989.
-One of the first universities in Canada to develop offerings in modern Hebrew and in many other areas of Jewish Studies as early as 1968, York offers one of the few opportunities for graduate work in Jewish studies in Canada.
-Many of the more than 40 faculty members affiliated with the Centre are well known internationally.
-While embracing Jewish culture in all its richness, beginning with the Bible, the Centre has a distinctly modern and interdisciplinary thrust and a strong Canadian core.
-The graduate diplomas offered by the Koschitzky Centre for Jewish Studies ground graduate students in the current state of scholarship in the many fields and disciplines that comprise Jewish studies, providing exposure to Jewish cultures, contexts, and concepts.
+Beginning in 1968, York was one of the first universities in Canada to develop offerings in modern Hebrew and in many other areas of Jewish Studies.
+The Israel and Golda Koschitzky Centre for Jewish Studies at York University was established in 1989 to coordinate research in the field by faculty and graduate students.
+Many of the faculty members affiliated with the Centre are well known internationally.
+While embracing Jewish culture in all its richness, the Centre has a distinctly modern and interdisciplinary thrust and a strong Canadian core.
+The graduate diplomas offered by the Koschitzky Centre for Jewish Studies ground graduate students in the current state of scholarship in the many fields and disciplines comprised by Jewish studies, providing exposure to Jewish cultures, contexts, and concepts.
 The Centre offers scholarship endowments for graduate students, some of which are tenable for study in Israel.